cloudops/cookbook_cloudstack/README.md

 Install and configure [Apache Cloudstack](http://cloudstack.apache.org) using [Chef](http://www.getchef.com/).
 A wrapper cookbook is prefered in order to Install Apache CloudStack properly, see [cloudstack_wrapper cookbook](https://github.com/cloudops/cookbook_cloudstack_wrapper) as example.

-> Work in progress.
->
-> This is a complete rework of the co-cloudstack cookbook to use LWRP.

 Tested on CentOS 6.5 and Ubuntu 14.04